nathanlane/industrialpolicyclass/README.md

 ## Schedule of Tutorial Lectures.
 Readings to be provided.

-### Week 1 - Political Economy of Industrial Policy and Controversies
+### Part 1 - Political Economy of Industrial Policy and Controversies
 - Government Failures and Rent-Seeking
 - Information and Political Economy.
-- Justin Lin vs. HJ Chang.

-### Week 2 - Place-Based Industrial Policy and Empirics.
+### Part 2 - Place-Based Industrial Policy and Empirics.
 Place-based policies are closely related to industrial development.
 They are a lot like industrial policy _writ large_, but also represent some of their own challenges.

 - Empirical issues, crowding out, and spillovers.
 - Bartik vs. Neumark.
 - Place-based industrial subsidies in the UK and EU.

-### Week 3 - Industrial Networks.
+### Part 3 - Industrial Networks.
 Networks get a little more complicated.
-Especially when we consider them in general equilibrium models.
-This section is about taking some deep dives into
+Especially when we consider them in general equilibrium models, or in quantitative detail.
+This section is about taking some deep dives into linkage topics.

 - Ernest Liu's network model.
-- General equilibrium and IO models.
+- General equilibrium and I-O models.
 - Crowding out and general equilibrium effects of subsidies.
-- R&D and Networks.

-### Week 4 - Export-Promotion and Empirics.
+### Part 4 - Export-Promotion and Empirics.
 There has been a ton of work on export-oriented policies.
 While trade policies have.

-- Policy and Changing Comparative Advantage.
+- Policy and changing Comparative advantage.
 - Exporting and quality upgrading.
 - Economic complexity and export performance.
-- Export promotion: Lessons and empirics.
+- Randomized evidence on export performance.